-We have audited the consolidated financial statements of Nu-World Holdings Limited set out on pages 51 to 87 which comprise the statements of financial position as at 31 August 2020, the statements of profit or loss and other comprehensive income, the statements of changes in equity and the statements of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Nu-World Holdings Limited and its subsidiaries (the Group), set out on pages 51 to 86 which comprise the consolidated statement of financial position as at 31 August 2022, the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the group as at 31 August 2020, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the group as at 31 August 2022, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.